vimlet/eon/eon-framework/docs/md/tutorial/[4]Components/Dialog.md

 ## Introduction

-The emerging component vc-dialog can contain text and other vComet components or HTML components.
+The emerging component vc-dialog can contain text and other eon components or HTML components.
 The basic dialog consists of a container, but it is possible to add header and footer, which will contain the close button.

 To use it import vc-dialog in the head of the HTML document:
 ``` [html]
 <head>
   <script>
-    vComet.import("/vComet/ui/vc-dialog.html");
+    eon.import("/eon/ui/vc-dialog.html");
   </script>
 <head>
 ```